Caleb Clarke (soccer)

-Caleb Robert Clarke (born June 23, 1993) is a Canadian soccer player.
+Caleb Robert Clarke (born June 23, 1993) is a Canadian soccer player who plays for Altitude FC in League1 British Columbia.

 Early career

 Clarke began playing youth soccer with the Richmond Selects.
 He later played with Coastal WFC, with whom he won a USL Super Y-League North American championship title, before joining the Whitecaps FC Academy in 2009.
 In 2008 and 2009, he trained with Italian club Udinese.

 Playing career

 Vancouver Whitecaps

 From 2010 to 2012, he played with the Vancouver Whitecaps FC U-23 in the Premier Development League.
 After impressing with the PDL side, he began appearing with the Vancouver Whitecaps Reserve side in the MLS Reserve League in 2011, while also training with the first team.

 In April 2012, he signed a Major League Soccer contract with Vancouver Whitecaps FC as a homegrown player, becoming the first Vancouver-area player to graduate from the academy to the first team.
 In June 2012, he went on trial with German 3.
 Liga club FC Rot-Weiß Erfurt, with the possibility of securing a one-year loan.
 He made his MLS debut on August 15, 2012 as a substitute against FC Dallas.
 In his first season, he made two substitute appearances with the Whitecaps for a total of 15 minutes of action.

 In May 2013, he went on trial with Dutch club Feyenoord.
 In July 2013, he went on loan with German side FC Augsburg II in the fourth tier Regionalliga Bayern, while also training with the first team.
 In 26 appearances, he scored 8 goals, before returning to Canada in May to undergo surgery to repair a ruptured quadriceps muscle at the end of May the following year.

 In December 2014, he re-signed with the Whitecaps.
 He spent the majority of the 2015 season playing for the new second team Whitecaps FC 2 in the USL.
 He scored the first goal in the second team's history on April 1, 2015.
 After the 2015 season he departed the Whitecaps.